Differentiable Logical Programming for Quantum Circuit Discovery and Optimization: Conclusion

 \section{Conclusion}

 We have introduced a Differentiable Logical Programming (DLP) framework for quantum circuit design, a neuro-symbolic approach that recasts the NP-hard problem of circuit optimization into a continuous, gradient-based search.
 By representing a scaffold of candidate gates as learnable switches $\boldsymbol{s}$ (derived from structural logits $\boldsymbol{\lambda}$) and optimizing them to satisfy differentiable logical axioms, our method provides a uniquely flexible tool for algorithm design.
-We have demonstrated that this single, unified framework can: (1) function as a ``smarter'' compiler discovering non-trivial optimizations from first principles; (2) perform de novo circuit discovery, such as the 12-gate 4-qubit QFT; (3) solve joint structural-parametric design problems; (4) scale to larger systems via Hierarchical Synthesis; and (5) perform real-time hardware-aware adaptation to temporal noise and failures, including a 59.3 percentage point fidelity improvement on the 133-qubit IBM Torino processor.
+We have demonstrated that this single, unified framework can: (1) function as a ``smarter'' compiler discovering non-trivial optimizations from first principles; (2) perform circuit discovery, such as the 12-gate 4-qubit QFT; (3) solve joint structural-parametric design problems; (4) scale to larger systems via Hierarchical Synthesis; and (5) perform fast hardware-aware adaptation to temporal noise and failures on the 156-qubit IBM Fez processor, including a +46.7~pp post-failure fidelity recovery through purely measurement-driven gradient updates.

 While currently focused on scaffold pruning within a fixed gate ordering, future work will extend this to full topological search by incorporating differentiable ``Swap Networks.''
 The flexibility of this approach, built on standard automatic differentiation libraries, allows for a diverse range of tasks simply by composing different logical axioms, providing a potent methodological response to the challenges of the NISQ and early fault-tolerant eras.